agimus/agimus-demos-ur10-pointing/talos/calibration/apriltags/README.md

   * File measurements-pyrene-20200212-2.csv contains measurements obtained on Pyrene with 94 configurations.
 Joint state is read from the robot encoders.

+  * File measurements-pyrene-20200819-1.csv contains data acquired on Pyrene following the calibration procedure.
+  * File measurements-pyrene-20200819-1-filtered.csv contains the above data after removing an outlier.

+  * Files measurements-pyrene-20200828-1.csv and measurements-pyrene-20200828-2.csv
+    have been obtained on Pyrene on configurations reached during the demo "Pyrene manipulate a box".
+The joints angles measured are corrected by the previous calibration data (20200819).

 ### Python scripts

 Motion planning, motion generation and calibration computation are controlled